Spanish coup of July 1936: Background

-Following the elections in November 1933, Spain entered what was called by the left-wing parties the "black biennium" (bienio negro).
+Following the elections of November 1933, Spain entered what was called by the left-wing parties the "black biennium" (bienio negro).
 Both Carlists and Alfonsist monarchists continued to prepare and received the backing of Benito Mussolini.

-José-María Gil-Robles, the leader of the right-wing Spanish Confederation of Autonomous Rights (CEDA), struggled to control his party's youth wing, which copied the youth movements of Germany and Italy.
+José-María Gil-Robles, the leader of the moderate-right Spanish Confederation of Autonomous Rights (CEDA), supported a centrist Radical Republican Party minority government and controlled his party's more radical youth wing.
 Monarchists, however, turned their attention to the fascist Falange Española, led by José Antonio Primo de Rivera.
 Open violence occurred in the streets of Spanish cities.
-Gil-Robles's CEDA continued to mimic the German Nazi Party and staged a rally in March 1934.
 Gil-Robles successfully used an anti-strike law to provoke and to break up unions, one at a time.
 Efforts to remove local councils from socialist control prompted a general strike, which was brutally put down, with the arrest of four deputies and other significant breaches of Articles 55 and 56 of the constitution.

-On 26 September 1934, the CEDA announced it would no longer support the centrist Radical Republican Party's minority government, which was replaced by an RRP cabinet that included three members of the CEDA.
+On 26 September 1934, the minority government was replaced by a cabinet including the RRP and three CEDA members.
 A UGT general strike in early October 1934 was quickly put down throughout most of Spain.
 General Francisco Franco was put in informal command of the military effort against the Asturian miners' revolt of 1934 during which striking labourers had occupied several towns and the provincial capital.
 Around 30,000 workers had been called to arms in ten days.
-Franco's men, some brought in from Spain's Army of Africa, acted horrifically by killing men, women and children and carrying out summary executions when the main cities of Asturias had been retaken.
+Franco's men, some brought in from Spain's army of Africa, acted horrifically by killing men, women and children and carrying out summary executions when the main cities of Asturias were retaken.
 About 1,000 workers and about 250 government soldiers were killed, which marked the effective end of the republic.
 Months of retaliation and repression by both sides followed, and torture was used on political prisoners.
 Bombings, shootings and political and religious killings were frequent in the streets.
-Political parties created their armed militias.
-Gil-Robles once again prompted a cabinet collapse, and five members of Alejandro Lerroux's new government were conceded to CEDA.
-The military was purged of Republican members and reformed.
-Those loyal to Gil-Robles were promoted, and Franco was made Chief of Staff.
+Political parties created armed militias.
+In 1935, a new government under prime minister Alejandro Lerroux saw CEDA increasing its share of ministries to five, with Gil-Roble becoming minister of war.
+The military was purged of left-wing members and reformed.
+Those loyal to Gil-Robles were promoted, and Franco was made chief of staff.